MethodGrab/firefox-open-image-in-new-tab/README.md

 1. `npm install`
 1. `npm run start` to load Firefox Developer Edition with the extension installed.
 Making changes to the code will automatically reload the extension.

-**Note: `npm run start` assumes you're on Windows with Firefox Developer Edition installed in the default directory.
-If not, modify the `start` script path in `package.json` as needed.**

 ## Release Process